pcesarperez/Modding-never-changes/Modding never changes.md

 #### <a id="betterMap"></a>4.1.5.
 You don't want to ask for directions

-Let's face it: the vanilla map in _Fallout 3_ seems to have been produced from Dora the explorer's backpack.
+Let's face it: the vanilla map in _Fallout 3_ seems to have been produced from Dora the Explorer's backpack.
 And you don't want to start asking directions in D.C., because super-mutants are not known for their kindness of heart with strangers.

 We are going to use [_Better High Detail Map and Icons_](http://www.nexusmods.com/fallout3/mods/16898/?) to have decent maps.